Detained in Jordan for disobeying men, girls use art to tell their stories

 For more than six months last year, Al Khoury went to the juvenile centre every week as part of a project to teach arts and crafts to the girls detained there.

 The photos they took and the letters they wrote offer a rare insight into their lives and dreams in confinement.
-Isolated from the outside world, the art and photography workshops gave the girls a chance to speak out about their experiences.
+The art and photography workshops gave the girls a chance to speak out about their experiences while isolated from the outside world.

 Al Khoury, who founded a photography project called Darat Al Tasweer, explains that she wanted to give thes girls “an opportunity to express themselves through photography.
 To tell their own stories, to express their feelings.”